top of page

 Background

-The Climate Investment Coalition was established on the back of Danish pension funds’ 2019 conditional commitment of DKK350 billion (at the time equivalent to US$ 50 billion) towards clean energy and climate-related investments by 2030.
-This was announced at the UN Secretary General’s Climate Action Summit, by the Government of Denmark; Insurance and Pension Denmark; the Institutional Investors Group on Climate Change (IIGCC) and World Climate Foundation.
+The Climate Investment Coalition (CIC) was established following a pledge by Danish pension funds in 2019 to invest DKK350 billion (about US$50 billion) in clean energy and climate initiatives by 2030.
+This pledge was made public at the UN Secretary General's Climate Action Summit, with the support of the Danish Government, Insurance and Pension Denmark, the Institutional Investors Group on Climate Change (IIGCC), and the World Climate Foundation.

-In 2021, with support from the Nordic Council of Ministers, the CIC convened leading institutional investors, governments and stakeholders in climate finance to mobilise a total collective commitment of US$130 billion from Nordic and UK pension funds to be invested in climate solutions by 2030.
+In 2021, the CIC, backed by the Nordic Council of Ministers, brought together top institutional investors, governments, and key players in climate finance.
+Their goal was to secure a combined promise of US$130 billion from Nordic and UK pension funds for climate-friendly investments by 2030.

 bottom of page